Last Updated on February 15, 2023

-The Ladner Creek Trestle is a short, 2km and moderately difficult, hike to a small section of British Columbia’s historic Kettle Valley Railway.
-The railroad trestle bridge curves over Ladner Creek and with the mountains as a backdrop makes for some gorgeous views on a blue-sky day.
-Access to the trailhead is near a pullout along the Coquihalla Highway, between hope and the Coquihalla Summit.
+The Ladner Creek Trestle is a short, 2km, and moderately difficult, hike to a small section of British Columbia’s historic Kettle Valley Railway.
+The railroad trestle bridge curves over Ladner Creek and the mountains as a backdrop makes for some gorgeous views on a blue-sky day.
+Access to the trailhead is near a pullout along the Coquihalla Highway, between Hope and the Coquihalla Summit.
 The old trestle bridge is a grand sight as it towers high above Ladner Creek.

-Sometimes The Ladner Creek Trestle is also referred to as Hope trestle bridge, because of its proximity to Hope, BC.
+Sometimes The Ladner Creek Trestle is also referred to as the Hope trestle bridge, because of its proximity to Hope, BC.

 This Guide includes everything you need to know before setting out to hike to the Ladner Creek Trestle.

 - Where Is Hope, BC?

 - This Hike Is Not Kid Friendly